telerik/xaml-docs/controls/radrichtextbox/document-elements/features-tables.md

 ---

 # Table
+<<Comment: You should make headings (especially near the front of an article) more SEO-friendly.
+The heading should mention the name of the control.
+For example: "Overview of Tables in RadRichTextBox" is better for SEO than what you have here.>>

 The __RadRichTextBox__ is capable of displaying and editing tables.
 You can use one of the following approaches to add or modify a table: